Mlaiel/iacherie/docs/QUALITY_METRICS_IMPLEMENTATION.md

 ## 🎉 Implementation Success

-This comprehensive quality metrics implementation successfully addresses all 10 requirements from the Ainflue industrialization checklist:
+This comprehensive quality metrics implementation successfully addresses all 10 requirements from the IA Chérie industrialization checklist:

 ✅ **All Quality Requirements Completed**
 - Enterprise-grade quality assurance